Jonathan’s Landing Golf Club (The Match)

 Because the fairways are not lined with houses and most of the water is situated along the perimeter, Hanse and Wagner were able to utilize native-covered sand scrapes, as well as bunkers, as a defense on adjacent holes.

-As a complement to the open playing corridors, Hanse and Wagner designed a varied set of greens, including the punchbowl third, the long, narrow fourth, and the “Dustpan” seventh.
+On a very flat piece of property, the architecture does the heavy lifting.
+Hanse and Wagner designed a varied set of greens, featuring the punchbowl third, the long, narrow fourth, and the “Dustpan” seventh.

 “The greens are the defense of the golf course,” said Werner.
 “Hanse and Wagner give the golfer options, requiring commitment to each shot.
-On certain holes, you must play away from the flag and trust the contours of the green to bring the ball closer.”
+On certain holes, you must play away from the flag and trust the contours to bring the ball closer.”

-Drawing on his work at Ohoopee Match Club, Hanse designed the course with match play, not stroke play, in mind.
+Drawing on their work at Ohoopee Match Club, Hanse and Wagner designed the course with match play, not stroke play, in mind.

 “The design forces players to decide how aggressive they want to be and opens up the possibility for every club in the bag to be used,” said Werner.